1. Purpose/Abstract

 - Maintain and issue the Subcontracting Handbook, describing the responsibilities and expectations of both subcontractors and the University

-- Provide training to support subcontractors in areas such as funding guidance, standardization and sharing of best practice
+- Provide training to support subcontractors in areas such as funding guidance, standardisation and sharing of best practice

 3.5.
 Financial Arrangements